 All fixed deposits have nomination facility which you must use.
 Also, even if you have multiple fixed deposits in a bank, you can nominate different people in different FDs in the same bank.

-TDS is applicable at the rate of 10% if the annual interest accrued is more than Rs 10,000 for general public and Rs 50,000 for Senior Citizens (changed in Budget 2018 and applicable from April 1, 2018).
+TDS is applicable at the rate of 10% if the annual interest accrued is more than Rs 40,000 for general public (changed from Rs 10,000 limit in Budget 2019) and Rs 50,000 for Senior Citizens (changed in Budget 2018 and applicable from April 1, 2018).
 The TDS is deducted and deposited with income tax department every quarter from the interest accrued.

 TDS @ 20% is deducted in case the depositor fails to provide PAN card information at the time of applying or opening the FD account